muggy8/improbable/have-and-havenot/ZdPimteZ.md

 "How would you feel if you were Pillow?"
 I said while gesturing for Phanna to sit up.

 "I...
 I don't know.
-Besides, if Pillow's capable of feeling anything is debatable."
+Besides, wether or not Pillow's capable of feeling anything is debatable."
 Phanna protested while sitting up.

-"Let's try something else, what are pets like in your homeworld like?"
-I asked as I created some legs on the underside of the try with my Forgemaster ability.
+"Let's try something else then, what are pets like in your homeworld?"
+I asked as I molded some legs on the underside of the tray using my Forgemaster ability before placing the tray on the bed in front of Phanna.

 "They're mostly fluffy non-human quadrupedal animals with a tendency to die from random illnesses.
 Consequently, they're not very popular.
 Most people only ever get one in their lifetime if any at all since the loss of a pet is quite a traumatic experience for most people."